davidsantmar/weathersite/README.md

 # Weather Site App

 A single page app to get current weather at any city in the world.
-Shows current temperature, feels like, uvi and forecast for next 12 hours.
+Shows current temperature, feels like and forecast for next 12 hours.
 Data comes from openweatherapi using HTML, Sass and JS.
 Deployed with Firebase.

 <a href="https://weathersiteapp.web.app//">App firebase deployed</a>